WHAT TEENS REALLY WANT TO SAY ... CAN YOU AT LEAST LISTEN?

 5. She doesn’t want to talk to you about sex.

 “My mom knows I’ve kissed a boy,” says Sonia, 15, “but I don’t want to tell her anything else.
 It’s my life, not hers.”
 The good news is, in a 2005 government survey, less than half of high school students (47 percent) said they’d had sex.
-Still, it’s safest to assume your teen is in that 47 percent and educate her about birth control or preventing STDs.
+Still, it’s safe to assume your teen is in that 47 percent.
+Have you educated your teen about abstinence(and I know you would love to leave it right there) but unfortunately, birth control or preventing STDs also need to be discussed..
 Don’t press her for personal details, but do offer advice; use third-person examples if it helps.

 6. He hates when you don’t hold his siblings accountable.

-7. She wishes you’d cut her some slack.
+7. She wishes you would cut her some slack.

 8. He lies to stay out of trouble.

 “Sometimes I don’t come home because I’m too drunk to drive,” says Aaron, 19.
 “If I told my parents that, they’d flip out, so I lie.”
 While it would be irresponsible to give underage drinking the green light, you don’t want your child to be in an unsafe situation because he’s rushing to be home on time.
-If your son calls just before curfew and says he needs a ride, save your questions (and lectures) for the morning.
+If your son calls just before curfew and says he needs a ride. then go and get him.
+Save your questions (and lectures) for the next morning.
+It is always best to arrive alive.
+But get to the bottom of that behavior asap.

 9. She gets frustrated when you use her age to your advantage.